 (b) in any other case — at the time when a date is fixed for the hearing of the proceedings.

-(5) Subject to subregulation (7), a registrar must not accept an application for filing in any registry unless any filing fee under subregulation (1) has been paid.
+(5) A registrar must not accept an application or appeal for filing in any registry unless any filing fee for the application or appeal mentioned in Schedule 1 has been paid.

-(6) Subject to subregulation (7), if, in relation to an application, a hearing fee payable under subregulation (1) is unpaid —
+(6) If, in relation to an application, a hearing fee payable under subregulation (1) is unpaid —

 (a) a court may order that no proceedings, or no proceedings other than specified proceedings, are to take place, except by leave, in the matter to which the application relates;